George II of Greece: Home front

-George had thus a unique opportunity to form a broader government of national consensus, and abolish the hated dictatorial regime—whose sole bastion of support he now was.
+George had thus a unique opportunity to form a broader government of national consensus, and abolish the hated 4th of August Regime—whose sole bastion of support he now was.
 Though urged to this step by the influential British ambassador, Michael Palairet, George refused.
 Instead, several names were put forward to head a government.
 George initially proposed Konstantinos Kotzias, one of Metaxas's ministers, but his ties to the regime made him an unfeasible choice.
 Instead, veteran Venizelist general Alexandros Mazarakis-Ainian was given the mandate to form a government, but returned it on 20 April, partly due to his refusal to collaborate with Metaxas's hated Security Minister Konstantinos Maniadakis.
 Other figures, such as the former dictator Pangalos, were also rejected.
-Finally, Emmanouil Tsouderos, former governor of the Bank of Greece, was chosen, chiefly on account of his known Anglophile sentiments, Venizelist past, and Cretan origin-where with mainland Greece being overrun, the government was preparing to evacuate too.
-Most Cretans supported Venizelos but were generally seen as anti-monarchical, this appointment was seen as a sop to local sentiment.
+Finally, Emmanouil Tsouderos, former governor of the Bank of Greece, was chosen, chiefly on account of his known Anglophile sentiments, Venizelist past, and Cretan origin—with mainland Greece being overrun, the government was preparing to evacuate to Crete.
+Most Cretans supported Venizelos but were generally seen as anti-monarchical; this appointment was seen as a sop to local sentiment.

-On 22 April most members of the royal family were evacuated from the Greek mainland to Crete, but George and Paul remained in Athens until the next day, when they and the government too fled.
+On 22 April most members of the royal family were evacuated from the Greek mainland to Crete, but George and Paul remained in Athens until the next day, when they and the government fled as well.
 George established headquarters in Chania, a few weeks before a German airborne attack.
 Despite defense of the island by Greek, Australian and New Zealand forces, alongside the local population, Crete slowly succumbed to Nazi forces.
 Hitler had named George the "number one enemy of the Reich in Greece" and George had narrowly escaped German paratroopers, so he decided that the royals and the government were to evacuate.
 They escaped on HMS Decoy and fled to Egypt.
 For his actions on Crete, George was awarded with the Distinguished Service Order, becoming the only monarch in history to be decorated with the award.